bobnetnetwork/quantumgrid/ARCHITECTURE.md

 - **Prometheus** and **Grafana** are used for monitoring service health, performance metrics, and visualizing data.
 - **Jaeger** is integrated for distributed tracing, enabling performance analysis and debugging across microservices.
 - **ELK Stack (Elasticsearch, Logstash, Kibana)** is set up for centralized logging and log analysis.

+## Deployment Strategy

+For detailed instructions on deploying QuantumGrid, refer to our [Deployment Guide](DEPLOYMENT.md).

+## Testing Strategy

+For information on how to test the various components, see the [Testing Guide](TESTING.md).

 ## Future Enhancements